Where is the Colintraive Heritage Centre?

-The heritage centre building at Milton was previously, a stable, coach house, hotel garage and finally a workshop belonging to Alex Grant.
+The heritage centre building is set in the former hamlet of Milton.
+It was previously, a stable, coach house, hotel garage and finally a workshop belonging to Alex Grant.
 By looking carefully inside and out, you can identify traces of the former uses of the building.

-Here you will find displays containing local historical research, photographs, and maps.
-The collections of agricultural implements, domestic artefacts, film clips and personal stories will help you discover the working lives and the leisure activities of Colintraive residents and visitors of the past.
+In Colintraive Heritage Centre you will find displays containing local historical research, photographs, and maps.
+The collections of agricultural implements, domestic artefacts, film clips and personal stories will help you discover the working lives and the leisure activities of residents and visitors of the past.

 The ‘Wee Room’